Acupressure Points for Hair Growth: Benefits And How To Do It

 Can acupressure cure baldness?

-While acupressure may not cure baldness, regular practice can help stimulate the hair follicles resulting in hair growth, preventing and delaying baldness.
+While acupressure may not cure baldness, regular practice can help stimulate the hair follicles resulting in hair growth, and preventing and delaying baldness.

 Can you get nerve damage from acupuncture?